Dr Sundeep Lidher

 - Britain and the World

-Sundeep’s research is driven by an interest in the racialised inequalities of British subjecthood and citizenship; the global dispersal of the tools and technologies of mobility control; extra-national dimensions of British policymaking on citizenship and immigration; state racism and resistance to it; the movement of Black and Asian British subjects to Britain, and across the Empire and Commonwealth, in the late-nineteenth and twentieth centuries; the relationship between British, Imperial and World histories.
+Sundeep’s historical research is driven by an interest in the racialised inequalities of British subjecthood and citizenship; the global dispersal of the tools and technologies of mobility control; extra-national dimensions of British policymaking on citizenship and immigration; state racism and resistance to it; the movement of Black and Asian British subjects to Britain, and across the Empire and Commonwealth, in the late-nineteenth and twentieth centuries; the relationship between British, Imperial and World histories.

 Teaching